CSESS/constitution/README.md

 ### 7.1.
 Objective
 The objective of the election is to elect democratically the Executive Committee for the next session of the Society.
 ### 7.2.
 Election Schedule
-The Election shall commerce in the Fall Semester each year according to the following schedule.
+The Election shall commence in the Fall Semester each year according to the following schedule.
 Fall semester.
 Week 9: Deadline for the formation of Election Board.
 Week 11: Nomination of full cabinet(s).